No, you tell them I'll talk to them when I'm good and ready.

 How much does it take to screw in a compact fluorescent light bulb?

-If this sounds crazy, perhaps it's no more than the stampede to ban the incandescent light bulb in favor of the CFLs.
+If this sounds crazy, perhaps it's no more than the stampede to ban the incandescent light bulb in favor of the CFLs, a move already either adopted or being considered in California, Canada, European Union, and Australia.

-The store told her that the bulb contained mercury she should call the poison control hotline, which in turn told her to call the main department of environmental protection.
+The store told her that the bulb contained mercury, she should call the poison control hotline, which in turn told her to call the Maine Department of Environmental Protection.

 The DEP sent a specialist to her house to test for mercury contamination and found mercury levels in the bedroom in excess of six times the state's safe level for mercury contamination of 300 billionths of a gram per cubic meter.

-The depth specialist recommended Brandy Bridges call an environmental cleanup firm.
+The DEP specialist recommended Brandy Bridges call an environmental cleanup firm.

 She breaks a light bulb.